Explore Braga, the oldest Portuguese city, on a walking tour with private transfer to the incredible Sanctuary of Bom Jesus and the church entrance.

 This food tour is a 3-hour introduction to the fantastic City of Braga and its most original food.
 The tour will be followed by some delicious tasting of the most authentic dishes because we want you to get a real experience of Portuguese cuisine.

-Meeting Point: Arco da Porta Nova in Braga.
+Meeting Point: Arco da Porta Nova in Braga (circular itinerary).

 After meeting your guide, the walking tour in Braga begins with a tasting of Portuguese products.
 You will have the chance to meet local people.
 Explore the cultural sights of the city on foot, accompanied by an expert guide.